wahern/shix/README.md

 ### command:setargs(arg:string[, ...])

-Translate the specified string to shell code which sets the positional argument list and add the generated code to the subshell invocation commandline.
+Translate the specified string to shell code which sets the positional argument list and add this generated code to the subshell invocation commandline.